rmosolgo/rux/README.md

 - Expose `rax`'s lazy enumeration
 - Expose `rax`'s previous-value API
 - Translate `Qnil` to `NULL` in `rax` so that the tree can compact
+- Learn how CRuby handles argument errors for variadic methods and do that

 ## Development